Attendance Policy

 Conclusion

-Discovery Bay International School will work to ensure that all staff, students and parents are aware of their responsibilities, as far as attendance, punctuality and absenteeism are concerned.
-Regular attendance and the safe whereabouts of all students are considered to be of key importance by parents of and staff at our school.
+Discovery Bay International School will work to ensure that all staff, students, and parents are aware of their responsibilities regarding attendance, punctuality, and absenteeism.
+Regular attendance and the safe whereabouts of all students are considered to be of key importance by parents and staff at our school.

 Created: 2.10.05